Slot categories

 Conclusion

-Knowing the category of a slot is the key to conscious choice.
-A simple classic machine is suitable for someone, and someone will prefer complex Megaways with cascades and cluster payments.
+Knowing the slot category is key to making informed choices.
+A simple classic machine will suit someone, while someone will prefer complex Megaways with cascades and cluster payments.
 Try different types and find your perfect mechanics.